netcoinfoundation/netcoin/README.md

 after the warning if action is not taken by the author.
 Pull requests closed in this manner will have their corresponding issue labeled 'stagnant'.

-Issues with no commits will be given a similar warning, and closed after 15 days from their last activity.
+Issues with no comments will be given a similar warning, and closed after 15 days from their last activity.
 Issues closed in this manner will be labeled 'stale'.